billkunghappy/CtrlGen-Interface/README.md

 python -m http.server 8000
 ```

-To run the frontend on a server, you can use a third-party platform such as [Glitch](https://glitch.com/).

 **2. Set the server URL**

 Update `./frontend/js/config.js` to have the correct URL of the frontend and backend server.
-For instance, if your server is running on `http://127.0.0.1:5555` and your frontend is running on `http://127.0.0.1:8000` then the following two lines in the config file should look like:
+For instance, if your ***backend server*** is running on `http://127.0.0.1:5555` and your ***frontend server*** is running on `http://127.0.0.1:8000` then the following two lines in the config file should look like:

 ```
 const serverURL = 'http://127.0.0.1:5555'